 As they accumulate more wealth, Chinese consumers are hunting for higher investment returns—meaning that all investment products, except savings, are expected to maintain rapid growth.
 That provides opportunities for Internet-based wealth-management businesses.

-There are a lot of ways global asset managers can take part of this market. we have:
+There are a lot of ways global asset managers can take part in this market. we have:

 Offshore investments into China: Invest in Chinese assets via offshore entity and various quota programs such as qualified foreign institutional investors (QFII) and qualified foreign limited partners.